-Differences Between Nominal GDP vs Real GDP
+Differences Between Nominal GDP and Real GDP

 In simple terms, GDP means the total finished products, goods, and services produced within a country during a particular period.

-Here’s how we will break down GDP –
+Here’s how we will break down GDP: –

 - Here, “C” stands for consumers’ spending during a particular period.

-- “G” stands for government’s spending.
+- “G” stands for the government’s spending.

 - “I” stands for businesses’ capital spending.